canonical/charmed-etcd-operator/docs/how-to/migrate-to-charmed-etcd.md

-# How To migrate to charmed etcd
+# How to migrate to charmed etcd

 This guide outlines the steps required to migrate an existing etcd cluster to a charmed etcd cluster.